This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Use Filters in JMP Live Searches

-You can use filters to narrow your searches on JMP Live posts or spaces.
+You can use filters to narrow your searches in JMP Live.

 1.